 What parents need to know

-Parents need to know that Thronebreaker: The Witcher Tales is a downloadable role-playing/strategy card game hybrid for Windows PCs.
-The game is set in the world of popular fantasy series The Witcher.
-It contains some swearing with words like "shite," and alcohol is visually and verbally referenced.
+Parents need to know that Thronebreaker: The Witcher Tales is a downloadable role-playing/strategy card game hybrid for the PlayStation 4, Xbox One, Nintendo Switch, and Windows PCs.
+The game's set in the world of the popular fantasy series The Witcher.
+It contains some swearing with words like "shite," and alcohol's visually and verbally referenced.
 Combat takes the form of a turn-based card game, and violence is implied by cards being destroyed.
 During story mode, players will encounter dead and bloody bodies.

 - Parents say